weilongzheng/PFC_MD_Modeling/README.md

 - Perform decoding analysis for context and rule with *decoding_analysis.py*

 - Train a PFC-MD neural network on the [Neurogym](https://github.com/neurogym/neurogym) tasks with *run_PFCMD.py* in the *CL_neurogym* folder.
-The baseline continual learning methods, e.g., EWC and SI, are implemented with *run_baselines.py*.
-The model analysis is performed in *run_analysis.py*.
+- The baseline continual learning methods, e.g., EWC and SI, are implemented in *run_baselines.py*.
+- The model analysis is performed in *run_analysis.py*.

 ## Dependencies
 The code is tested in Python 3.6 and Pytorch.